Venetian on Las Vegas Strip expected to reopen in June

 After weeks of not allowing bookings on its website, the company is accepting reservations for The Venetian beginning June 1.

-Las Vegas Sands Corp. expects to open its Las Vegas properties June 1.
+Las Vegas Sands Corp. expects to open one of its Las Vegas properties next month.

 After weeks of not allowing bookings on its website, the company is accepting reservations for The Venetian beginning June 1.